What Is Doxorubicin?

 Some studies are also testing it in a heated chemotherapy capacity.
 In heated chemotherapy, surgeons put the heated drug inside the chest or abdominal cavity immediately following surgery to enhance contact with cancer growth.

-The most common side effects include hair loss, darkening of nails, nausea, vomiting, bruising, abnormal heart beat and stomach pain.
+The most common side effects of doxorubicin include hair loss, darkening of nails, nausea, vomiting, bruising, abnormal heartbeat and stomach pain.
 If you feel pain, itching, redness, swelling, blisters or sores near the injection site following administration, inform your doctor promptly.

 Patients treated with doxorubicin also have a slightly elevated risk of developing leukemia or myelodysplastic syndrome (which can develop into leukemia) years after treatment.
 The risk of leukemia increases in patients treated with a combination of doxorubicin and other chemotherapy drugs.
 In a review of 8,563 breast cancer patients who received treatment with doxorubicin and cyclophosphamide, 45 developed leukemia or myelodysplastic syndrome.

-In mesothelioma clinical trials, doxorubicin administered alone resulted in a median life span of seven to nine months.
+According to a review of mesothelioma clinical trials published in the journal Cancer, doxorubicin administered alone resulted in a median life span of seven to nine months.
 By combining it with other chemotherapy agents, median life span increases to seven to 13 months.
 Some people with mesothelioma have surpassed the median life expectancy by several years after combination chemotherapy.
 Patients with the epithelial cell type of mesothelioma tend to respond better to doxorubicin than patients with other cell types.

 In one study, 67 peritoneal mesothelioma patients were treated with doxorubicin and the chemotherapy drugs paclitaxel and cisplatin.
 The patients achieved a median survival of 79 months, or about 6.5 years, and one patient lived past 12 years.